 What is a bidet you ask?
 Imagine a small basin, something that looks suitable to bath a baby.
 Its primary purpose is to wash your nether regions with a pressured stream of water.
 Perhaps the Argentines are correct, but I never got used to it.

 Place Experienced: Japan

 If you want the ultimate toilet experience you need to go to Japan.
 I have only been to Tokyo-Narita Airport in Japan and had 15 hours to kill.
 I may be exaggerating but I reckon I spent approximately 13 of those hours in the toilet!

 Japanese toilets have everything you could ever wish for - from seat warmers to bidets with all sorts and pressures to female hygiene modules to buttons that create a flushing noise for the express purpose of muffling any embarrassing noises that you my cause.
 If the level of a society’s sophistication can be defined by the way they go the toilet, then Japan is by far the most sophisticated country in the world.

 Who would have thought that the toilet in Narita Airport on the way home from 6 months backpacking trip would be one of the highlights of my journey?

 Kevin Lippy and Dean Ginsberg are broke backpackers who decided to start a website called Brokepacker.com which is all about discovering the best ways for backpackers to maximize their experiences within the limits of their budgets!
 They live and travel by the principle that every single dollar saved is a dollar that can contribute to another experience, another adventure and ultimately another day.

-Expect the unexpected in Castellanos, a tiny farming community outside of Salta, and takes in the stunning scenery and imperfections.
+Keith goes CouchSurfing in Castellanos, a farming community outside of Salta, and takes in the stunning scenery and imperfections.